dthaler/teep/README.md

 The directories are organized as follows.

-External:

-* qcbor: Static lib implementation of CBOR, ported to run in a TA.

-* t\_cose: Static lib implementation of COSE, ported to run in a TA.

-* jansson: Static lib implementation of JSON, ported to run in a TA.

-* jose: Static lib implementation of JOSE, ported to run in a TA.
+Directories to make external libraries compile into static libs usable in a TA (actual files under the directories of the same names under the external/ directory):

+* ctoken: EAT implementation.

+* jansson: JSON implementation.

+* jose: JOSE implementation.

-* jose\_openssl: Static lib implementation of JOSE's use of OpenSSL crypto library, ported to run in a TA.
+* jose\_openssl: JOSE's use of OpenSSL's crypto library.

-* LibEay32: Static lib implementation of OpenSSL crypto library, ported to run in a TA.
+* LibEay32: OpenSSL's crypto library.

-Time:

-* UntrustedTime/host: Static lib untrusted app-side support for calling untrusted absolute time APIs from a TA.

-* UntrustedTime/enc: Static lib TA-side support for calling untrusted absolute time APIs from a TA.

-TEEP:
+* openssl_includes: Copies OpenSSL includes into the openssl directory where other libs can find them.

+* qcbor: CBOR implementation.

+* t\_cose: COSE implementation.

+Protocol:

-* TeepAgentBrokerLib: TEEP Agent Broker in a static lib.
+* protocol/TeepAgentBrokerLib: TEEP Agent Broker in a static lib.

-* TeepAgentTA: TEEP Agent in a TA.
+* protocol/TeepAgentLib: TEEP Agent in a static lib.

+* protocol/TeepCommonLib: TEEP common static lib used by TeepAgentLib and TeepTamLib.

-* TeepTamBrokerLib: TEEP TAM Broker in a static lib.
+* protocol/TeepTamBrokerLib: TEEP TAM Broker in a static lib.

-* TeepTamTA: TEEP TAM in a TA.
+* protocol/TeepTamLib: TEEP TAM in a static lib.

+TAs:

+* TeepAgentTABrokerLib: Static lib containing a TEEP Agent Broker for communicating with TeepAgentTA.

+* TeepAgentTA: TA containing a TEEP Agent.

-* TeepCommonTALib: TEEP trusted code that is needed by both an Agent and a TAM.
+* TeepCommonTALib: Static lib with TEEP trusted code that is needed by both TeepAgentTA and TeepTamTA.

+* TeepTamTABrokerLib: Static lib containing a TEEP TAM Broker for communicating with TeepTamTA.

+* TeepTamTA: TA containing a TEEP TAM.

+Configuration:

 * manifests: Repository of SUIT manifest files for Trusted Components.
 This directory is read by the TeepTamBrokerLib and used to populate the TAM's